elenalind/elenalind.github.io/yknjs/README.md

 # Presentation Title
 You know nothing, Jon Snow!
-OpenStack troubleshooting from a beginner's perspective.
+OpenStack troubleshooting from a beginner's perspective

 How to tackle troubleshooting an OpenStack problem, from defining the problem, finding and testing a solution, to documenting the solution and sharing it with the world.